Privacy collection notice | Products and services | Home

 You can opt out by using the unsubscribe/opt out facility in the communications that we send you.

-Opting-out of some of our communications means that we may not have access to the personal information we need to provide bp pulse benefits or other benefits relevant to those opt-outs.
+Opting-out of some of our communications means that we may not have access to the personal information we need to provide bp EV charging benefits or other benefits relevant to those opt-outs.

 Our Privacy Policy includes information about how you may access the personal information we hold about you and how you may seek a correction of it.